 1) long ballads running up to several hundred verses.
 They have a narrative structure with multiple themes about heroes, legends, battles and romance in the Faroe Islands and in Europe.

 2) the dance itself.
 The participant lock each other’s arms and the dance typically begins with a circle.
 As the dancing comes along, the circle usually forms into sways within the circle.
-The steps are simple – two steps to the right and one step to the left.
+The steps are simple – two steps to the left and one step to the right.

 3) the melody of ballad.